Mercer House (Savannah, Georgia): Second floor

 Directly across the hallway from the top of the staircase, on the northern side of the house, is the ballroom.
 Against the wall to the right of the door to the ballroom was an eight-legged George III mahogany sofa, circa 1770.
 Either side of the sofa was a pair of carved polychrome and giltwood lamps in the Chinese taste.
 They were standing on a pair of painted wood and tole pedestals.
 Above the sofa was a portrait of the Reverend Rhodes by Thomas Hudson.

 Inside the ballroom was a painted and gilted modern center table with a marble top, in addition to the main attraction at the rear of the room: the pipe organ.
 Above the fireplace, on the northern wall, was one of a pair of Rococo-style giltwood and composition pier mirrors, American, mid-19th century, nine feet high.

 The master bedroom is also on this floor, on the southern side of the house.
 A continental turned beechwood stool, late 17th century, with a crewelwork cover, was located in this room.

 One of the two guest rooms is dominated by a mahogany four-poster bed, hand-carved in Grenada in the 19th century with foliage designs.
 The posts were carved with spiral flutes and a nutmeg design.
-It is estimated at about $10,000.
+It is estimated at $10,000.
 There were also several pieces of 19th-century furniture from Guatemala.

 A stained-glass dome skylight was installed in 1868 above the top of the stairs.
 It contains vents to cool the house.

 The second floor is not included in guided tours of the home.